-Oats: Oats are just incredible grain.
+- Oats: Oats are just incredible grain.
 They are a very good source of fiber, especially beta-glucan that is known for its power to lower cholesterol and therefore keep your heart healthy (1).
 Also, oats are high in vitamins, minerals, and powerful antioxidants.
-Not to mention they are a good source of proteins.
-YES, proteins!
-Now you know why I love oats so much.
 Overnight oats are normally made with old-fashioned rolled oats or quick oats.
 Rolled oats absorb more liquid and give nice dense texture while quick oats give much creamier mushy texture.
 I love them both and use what I have at stock.

-Yogurt: I used Greek Yogurt here because it’s thick and creamy but also because it’s packed with probiotics that are beneficial to our digestive and overall health.
+- Yogurt: I used Greek Yogurt here because it’s thick and creamy but also because it’s packed with probiotics that are beneficial to our digestive and overall health.
 Also, Greek yogurt is very nutritious, loaded with proteins.
 You can use plain natural yogurt here or coconut yogurt if you follow a vegan diet.
-Mind that natural yogurt has fewer proteins than Greek yogurt and may give overnight oats more sour taste.
-In that case, you may need to use extra sweetener.

 This is the base ingredients for any overnight oats.
 I like to add some vanilla flavoring too, and if you feel like oats are not sweet enough, you can add some maple syrup or honey.

 To make this bright and delightful strawberry oatmeal extra special, I also tossed in some SUPERFOODS:

 - Hemp seeds are loaded with two essential fatty acids, omega-6 and omega-3, aka healthy fat, but also a great source of high-quality proteins (2).
 You can definitely swap hemp seeds for chia seeds here.
 Use one you have at home, and the one you prefer.